Prosumma/Guise/README.md

 ##### Tags

-As mentioned above, three facts about a registration uniquely identify it.
-A subsequent registration will overwrite a previous registration with the same type, tags, and argument.

 Tags can help locate, describe, and disambiguate registrations.
 A tag can be any `Hashable` type, such as `String`, `UUID`, `Int` or a custom type you create yourself.

 ```swift